marchoeppner/gabi/docs/usage.md

 In this example, both `--reference_base` and the choice of software provisioning are already set in the local configuration `lsh` and don't have to be provided as command line argument.

+## Choosing an assembly method

+How do you choose the assembly method for your data?
+Well, you don't - the pipeline will take care of that.
+GABI currently supports three kinds of scenarios:

+- Samples with only short reads (Assembler: Shovill)
+- Samples with Nanopore reads and optional short reads (Assembler: Dragonflye)
+- Samples with only Pacbio HiFi reads (Assembler: IPA)

+This is why it is important to make sure that all reads coming from the same sample are linked by a common sample ID.

 ## Options

 ### `--input samples.csv` [default = null]